MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 > [!TIP]
 > Looking for tips on using the new Teams?
 See [Try the new Microsoft Teams](https://support.microsoft.com/en-us/office/try-the-new-microsoft-teams-2d4a0c96-fa52-43f8-a006-4bfbc62cf6c5).
 >
->Visit our **[Microsoft Adoption site](https://aka.ms/newTeams)** to learn about the new Teams!
+>Visit our **[new Teams microsite](https://aka.ms/newTeams)** to learn more and see a more detailed list of upcoming features.

 ## What is the new Teams?

-The new Microsoft Teams desktop client for Windows has been reimagined from the ground up with a performance in mind providing a faster, simpler, and more flexible experience.
-With new Teams, the client installs and loads faster, letting you launch the app and join meetings more quickly, giving you more time to focus on the business tasks.
+The new Teams desktop client for Windows has been reimagined from the ground up with performance in mind, providing a faster, simpler, and more flexible experience.
+The new Teams client installs and loads faster, letting you launch the app and join meetings more quickly, giving you more time to focus on the business tasks.

-New Teams ensures more efficient use of device resources.
+The new Teams ensures more efficient use of device resources.
 You can lower memory and disk usage with a Teams app optimized for your device.
 Whether you have users on multiple accounts or tenants, the new Teams can help eliminate the silos and bring them together in one place, giving them more extensibility and scale.

-## Is new Teams available for my organization?
+## Is the new Teams available for my organization?

-The new Teams client **is not** yet available for the following customers:
+The new Teams client **is not** yet available for the following customers but are planned for release later in this calendar year:

 **Platforms:**  Mac, VDI, Web</br>
-**Customer segments:**  </br>- Government cloud: GCC, GCC High, DoD</br>- Special cloud: Air-gapped, Microsoft 365 operated by 21Vianet in China </br>- Consumer</br>- Desktop running a Windows 10 version earlier than 10.0.19041
+**Customer segments:**  </br>- Government clouds: GCC, GCC High, DoD</br>- Special cloud: Air-gapped, Microsoft 365 operated by 21Vianet in China </br>- Consumer</br>- Desktop running a Windows 10 version earlier than 10.0.19041